detanracnier/shadow_run_fixer/README.md

-#Shoadowrun fixer
+# Shoadowrun fixer

-this app is designed to walk users through the mechanics of ranged combat for the table-top shadowrun 3.0 system.
+This app is designed to walk users through the mechanics of ranged combat for the table-top shadowrun 3.0 system.

 [Deployed site](http://spencerrosio.net)